tamaraakguneyli/tamara-akguneyli-pickaflick/README.md

 Mimic a login page
 ![](login-page.jpg)

-This page allows you to see all movies/series options, it also shows up to date top 3 movies/series.
+This page allows you to see all movies/series options, it also shows up to date top 3 movies/series that update on a daily basis.
 You can also click a button to add speific movies/series to your watchlist on your profile
 ![](home-page.jpg)

 This page allows you to see your watchlist along with adding/viewing reviews to specific movies/series